FAQ for Bigs

 BBBSU partners with many local schools and other nonprofits who refer children to our program.
 Many parents hear about us and apply directly.
 Either way, BBBSU only enrolls children who meet our eligibility policy and who tell us in our interview that they want to participate.
 In addition, all parent/guardians must complete an application, child safety training and agree to participate by supporting the match and speaking with us on a regular basis.

 We have a thorough application process (see Six Steps) but the amount of time it takes depends largely on you.
-You will provide references, and their timely response will speed up the process.
-You will need to complete online or live training and completing those in a timely fashion will also speed the process.
-Finally, we currently have a waitlist for Big Sisters.
+You will need to complete each application step and your quick response will speed up the process.
 On average from the time you apply, to the time you meet your Little, it will be about one to three months depending on preferences and location.

-- Big Brothers Big Sisters covers the cost of processing an application.
-However, we do offer volunteers an opportunity to donate towards the costs of screening and processing fees.
+- Big Brothers Big Sisters covers the cost of processing your application.

 - All volunteers are subject to multi-level background checks that include obtaining references from people who know them well.
 Thus, we conduct fingerprint background checks on all adult volunteers.
 We check your background at the federal, state and local levels including National Criminal Background Check (recurs monthly), Federal Background Check, DCFS Child Abuse/Neglect, Public Domain Search, Motor Vehicle Check.